Chandler Worthy

-Chandler Regis Worthy (born September 15, 1993) is a Canadian football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
-He was signed by the Houston Texans as an undrafted free agent in 2015, and has also been a member of the New York Jets.
+Chandler Regis Worthy (born September 15, 1993) is an American professional football wide receiver who is a free agent.
+He was most recently a member of the Calgary Stampeders of the Canadian Football League (CFL).
+He was signed by the Houston Texans as an undrafted free agent in 2015.
 He played college football at Troy.
-Worthy has also been a member of the New York Jets and Toronto Argonauts.
+Worthy has also been a member of the New York Jets, Toronto Argonauts, and Montreal Alouettes.

 Professional career

 Houston Texans

-After going undrafted in the 2015 NFL Draft Worthy signed with the Houston Texans.
+After going undrafted in the 2015 NFL draft Worthy signed with the Houston Texans.
 Worthy played in three games for the Texans in 2015, catching three passes for 14 yards.
 He also returned three punts for a total of nine yards, and had one kickoff return for 27 yards.

 New York Jets

 Worthy signed a reserve/future contract with the New York Jets on January 12, 2016.
 On September 3, 2016, he was released by the Jets as part of final roster cuts.